‹ Back to New at Amity Blog

 The role of teachers today is changing from simply distributing knowledge to heeding comprehensive feedback and high-quality assessment of the students.
 Rather than being teachers literally, they are becoming schools in themselves, imparting both knowledge, skills, and attributes to one and all.

 In this way, they produce an entire batch of skilled and intelligent students in every class that they head to.
 Of all the facts, one is true: “No technology can replace teachers.”
-However, it is also the responsibility of the teachers to a great extent to incorporate modern education technologies or new technology in the education system, like online assignments and video lectures in the classrooms, to help make the study material engaging, interactive, and refreshing.
+However, it is also the responsibility of the teachers to a great extent to incorporate recent trends in educational technology – like online assignments and video lectures in the classrooms – to help make the study material engaging, interactive, and refreshing.

 The Current Landscape of Online Education in India